ILunaA/pdsnd_github/README.md

 For Udacity course: Programming for Data Science with Python

 ### Description
 This project analyze bikeshare data from three cities: Chicago, New York and Washington in USA using Python in an interactive way.
+Data used was provided by Motivate <https://www.motivateco.com/>.

 ### Files used
 bikeshare.py